w33ble/slim-jade/readme.md

 I like the Sinatra style MVC and love [Jade](http://jade-lang.com/).

 I prefer to use Node and Express, but needed to bang out something quick and I'm more proficient in PHP.
-So, Slim+Jade was born.
+So, Slim-Jade was born.

 How?
 ---